General Tom Thumb: Death and legacy

 Six months after surviving the Newhall House fire, Stratton died unexpectedly of a stroke.
 He was 45 years old.
 Over 20,000 people attended the funeral.
 P. T. Barnum purchased a life-sized statue of Tom Thumb and placed it as a gravestone at Mountain Grove Cemetery in Bridgeport, Connecticut.
 When Lavinia Warren died, more than 35 years later, she was interred next to him, with a simple gravestone that read "His Wife".

 In 1959, vandals smashed the statue of Tom Thumb.
 It was restored by the Barnum Festival Society and Mountain Grove Cemetery Association with funds raised by public subscription.

-The cause of Stratton's extreme shortness, then unknown, is referred to today as pituitary dwarfism.
-X-rays were not discovered until 1895, 12 years after Stratton's death, and the medical techniques of the day were unable to ascertain the pathology underlying his diminutive size.

 He was buried with Masonic honors by Saint John's Lodge.
 He became Master Mason in St. John's Lodge No. 3 at Bridgeport, Connecticut, on October 8, 1862.
 He received the Commandery degrees of Masonic Knight Templar in Hamilton Commandery No. 5, at Bridgeport, Connecticut, in 1863.